Free mental health services for heart warriors, their families, and caregivers

 Recent research shows that parents of children with critical congenital heart disease (CHD) are at an elevated risk for mental health problems.
 Up to 50% report clinically elevated symptoms of depression and/or anxiety and 80% present with clinically significant symptoms of trauma.

-Ollie’s Branch is an access point to mental health specialists that support heart families (including the heart warrior and their parents, siblings, grandparents, and other primary caregivers) through therapy sessions offered at no cost to the recipient.
+Ollie’s Branch is an access point to mental health specialists that support heart families (including the heart warrior and their parents, siblings, grandparents, and other primary caregivers) through therapy sessions.
 This program continues to be available to heart families if their heart warrior is now a heart angel.
 Ollie’s Branch is a resource that families can continue to take advantage of throughout their – and their child’s – lifetime.

 MISSION AND EQUITY COMMITMENT